Spyros-Papanastasiou-667/Z-turn-Board-V2-Diary/.site/Preliminary/Boot_process/README.md

-## Preliminary: Boot process: Boot image creation outline:
+## Preliminary: Boot process: Outline:

 ### Description
 The z-turn board can be booted from either: